GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ## JavaScript Requests from API Endpoints
 We can hit 50/50 state errors when JavaScript requests to an API endpoint assume that the data will take a certain shape.
 A newer or older instance may respond to the request in a way that the JavaScript isn't prepared to handle.
 This could cause unpredictable behavior, or may cause the code to throw an error if it assumes that a response property will exist.

 To avoid such an error, consider modifying the JavaScript to be less coupled with the shape of the data that the API returns.
-For example, you can define the response shape to define its properties as potentially `undefined`, which will also allow TypeScript type-checking to identify and potential errors that could be thrown.
+For example, you can define the response shape to define its properties as potentially `undefined`, which will also allow TypeScript type-checking to identify any potential errors that could be thrown.

 When introducing a new endpoint that you intend to request from, you can avoid 50/50 deployment issues by including the API endpoint in a separate, earlier deployment.
 Then you can safely assume that the endpoint will be available from your JavaScript code.